 Meet Liza.
 She is a director within the Deloitte Access Economics and Corporate Finance practice, based in New Zealand.
 Liza has over 18 years of experience as a professional economist, with a focus on applying economic modelling to answer business and policy questions.
-This includes forecasting, policy simulation, economic contribution studies, economic impact assessments, and demographic modeling.
-“I’m really solving complex problems for clients and just bringing economic logic and analyzing data.
+This includes forecasting, policy simulation, economic contribution studies, economic impact assessments and demographic modelling.
+“I’m really solving complex problems for clients and just bringing economic logic and analysing data.
 But I’m also bringing strategic thinking to identify a forward path for clients—whether it’s the transaction and valuation of a company or applying economics to infrastructure.”

 To say Liza is passionate about economics is an understatement.
 She played a huge role in establishing the Deloitte Access Economics offering in 2017.
-“I really love economics and that’s a core component to transactions, valuations, and modeling,” she says.
+“I really love economics and that’s a core component to transactions, valuations and modelling,” she says.
 “I also love bringing economic logic to the problem and applying data to real-world and practical applications.”
 However, it’s the teamwork aspect of her job that motivates her.
-“My favorite part is really collaborating with my team, collaborating with clients to land on solutions, and supporting my team with the necessary infrastructure and knowledge to ensure that they’re empowered to succeed.”
+“My favourite part is really collaborating with my team, collaborating with clients to land on solutions and supporting my team with the necessary infrastructure and knowledge to ensure that they’re empowered to succeed.”

 Liza advises women considering careers in financial advisory to “speak up when you see opportunity and be bold—take risks.
 Know that your career will be a journey.
 So, when you see opportunity, go for it, especially if it's something that you’re passionate about.”

 We need more like Liza.